Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - TR_J4
-     - Journal Requests by YOP (excluding OA_Gold).
-A pre-set Standard View of TR breaking down the full text usage of non-Gold Open Access content by year of publication (YOP).
+     - Journal Requests by YOP (Controlled).
+A pre-set Standard View of TR breaking down the full text usage of Controlled content by year of publication (YOP).
      -

    * - Transaction